How to Convert PowerPoint to PDF Without Breaking the Layout

 1. Open the PPT to PDF tool

-2. Upload your PPT or PPTX file
+2. Upload your PPT or PPTX file by clicking or dragging it into the upload area

-3. Wait while the slides are processed
+3. Wait a few seconds while your slides are processed and converted

-4. Download the finished PDF
+4. Download the finished PDF — every slide preserved, layout intact

 Common Use Cases for PPT to PDF Conversion